The Simple Future is formed with will + the base form of the verb.

 Introducing yourself

--Let me introduce myself, my name is Intan Ayu…
+How do you introduce yourself??-Let me introduce myself, my name is Intan Ayu…

--Hello, I’m Intan Ayu…
+-Hello, I’m Intan Ayu…

 -Hi, I’m Intan Ayu.
 You can call me Intan.

--Hello, my name is Intan Ayu….
+-Hello, my name is Intan Ayu….

 At an informal party